MJStone587/Pokemon/README.md

 What did I use? :

-  I used a lot of JavaScript, CSS, and some HTML.
+  I used a lot of JavaScript, CSS, HTML, and of course the Pokemon API

 What did I learn? :